Skip to Content

 Instructions

-Stir in the grated egg yolk, then the raw egg yolk, cream, and vanilla extract.
+Add in the raw egg yolk, cream, and vanilla extract.
 Stir until a dough is beginning to form.
 The dry ingredients should be completely absorbed, but you want to stop mixing while the dough is still in several smaller clumps and hasn’t come together into one large ball.

 Remove it from the bowl to a sheet of plastic wrap and press it together gently to form a ball, then wrap it with the wrap and press it into a disc.
 Refrigerate for at least 2 hours before rolling and baking.
 It can be kept in the refrigerator for up to three days.

-To Bake the Tart Crust: Removed the dough from the refrigerator and, on a lightly floured surface, roll it into a round 1/4″ thick.
-Carefully lift the dough into your tart pan and press it into edges and side.
+To Bake the Tart Crust: Remove the dough from the refrigerator and, on a lightly floured surface, roll it into a round 1/4″ thick.
+Carefully lift the dough into your tart pan and press it into the edges and sides of the pan.
 Allow any extra dough to hang over the sides, and either run your rolling pin over the edges to remove it, or cut it off with a sharp knife.
 If any cracks are visible, press a bit of the excess dough into it with your fingers to fill it in.
 Put the crust back in the fridge for another hour.

 Preheat the oven to 375F.
 Poke the crust 10-15 times with a fork, then line the crust with a sheet of parchment paper and fill it with baking weights, dry beans, sugar, or rice.
 Bake for 10 minutes, then remove it from the oven and lift the parchment paper with the weights from it.
 Return the crust to the oven and bake for another 5-8 minutes, or until the bottom crust is no longer shiny.
 The edges should be golden brown.
 Remove it from the oven and cool completely before filling.
 The crust can be frozen for up to two weeks if wrapped well.